Random | Best Random Tools

 There is a Facebook page titled "Anna Anderson WAS Anastasia Romanov" that still supports claims that Anna Anderson was Anastasia Romanov.
 The group purports to have "picture comparisons, documents, testimonies, etc." to prove the truth.
 For example, they point to evidence supplied by forensic expert Moritz Furtmayr in which Anna and Anastasia had nearly identical right ears, specifically "17 anatomical points and tissue formation, five more than the dozen points normally accepted by West German courts to establish a person's identity."
 While science has had its say on the matter, it looks like there will always be people willing to believe in the story of the lost-then-found Grand Duchess Anastasia.

-• In 1991 The Romanov Remains Were Discovered And Examined By DNA Experts on Random Things About A Mental Patient Pretend To Be Grand Duchess Anastasia
+• A Fellow Mental Patient Suspected She Was A Surviving Grand Duchess on Random Things About A Mental Patient Pretend To Be Grand Duchess Anastasia

 New Random Displays Display All By Ranking